 The Department utilizes several sources of data to produce the projection of tax credits and refunds.
-Although the Act is a relatively new tax incentive program, the Act has several years of data, which is being used to analyze the patterns of how companies earned and used tax credits.
-Consequently, the Department estimates the annual amount of tax credits earned and used using historical data from the Act, coupled with historical data from the Employment and Investment Growth Act (LB 775) and a regression model that uses macroeconomic variables.
+While in the past the Act did not have sufficient data for analysis, now the Act has reached sufficient maturity, which the Department utilizes in analyzing the patterns of how companies earned and used tax credits over the years.
+Consequently, the Departments estimates the annual amount of earned and used tax credits using historical data from the Act, coupled with historical data from the Employment and Investment Growth Act (LB 775), and an econometric model that uses macroeconomic variables.

-To project the total amount of tax credits earned, and direct sales and use tax refunds, the Department utilizes some historical patterns of tax credits earned by companies under the Act.
-However, the erratic nature of tax credit use by companies during the first several years of the Act limits the Department's ability to exclusively rely on Act data to forecast future tax credits.
-Consequently, a regression model, which relies on U.S. macroeconomic forecasts from IHS Economics, was used to estimate the total amount of tax credits earned and refunds granted.
-After projecting the total amount of earned tax credits, the Department allocated the projected total tax credits earned into investment credits and compensation credits based on historical Act data.
+To project the total amount of earned tax credits, and direct sales and use tax refunds, the Department utilizes some historical patterns of tax credit earned by the Act's participating companies.
+However, the erratic nature of tax credit earned by companies during the first several years of the Act limits the Department's ability to exclusively rely on Act data to forecast future tax credits.
+Consequently, a regression model, which relies on U.S. macroeconomic forecasts from Global Insight, was used to estimate the total amount of tax credits earned and refunds granted.
+After projecting the total amount of earned tax credits, the department split the projected total tax credits earned into investment tax credits and compensation credits based on the analysis of historical Act data.

-Examining the allocation of tax credits used between income tax liabilities and sales and use tax liabilities, the Department investigated the patterns of how the companies in each tier used their credits.
+Examining the allocation of tax credits used between income tax liabilities and sales and use tax liabilities, the Department investigated the patterns of how the companies in each program tier spent their credits.
 The Department then used the patterns determined for each tier to establish the parameters.
 Most of the parameters were estimated using Act data from 2010 to 2015 - a period in which the program had progressively matured and the economy was, overall, in a stable condition.
-Using these parameters, the Department estimated the amounts of tax credits used for corporation income tax refunds, individual income tax liability, and sales and use tax refunds over the next ten years.
+The selection of this time period allows the Department to avoid any possible biases caused by extreme values.
+Using these parameters, the Department estimated the amounts of tax credits allocated among corporation income tax liability, individual income tax liability, and sales and use tax liability over the next ten years.

-Using the correlation between compensation credits and income tax withholding, the Department estimated the amount of tax credits used for income tax withholding over the next ten years.
-The Department however does not have enough historical data from the Act to produce reliable parameters to estimate the amount of recaptured and expired tax credits.
-Consequently, the Department utilized data from LB 775 and assumed similar timing patterns in the amount of tax credits that companies allow to expire.
+Using the correlation between compensation credits and income tax withholding, the Department estimated the amount of credit used for income tax withholding over the next ten years.
+The Department, however, does not have enough historical data from the Act to produce reliable parameters to estimate the amount of recaptured and expired tax credits.
+Consequently, the Department utilized data from LB775 and assumed similar patterns in the amount of credits that companies allow to expire.
 The Department also used LB 775 to estimate the amount of recaptured tax credits.

-Based on projected amount of earned and used tax credits, the table also presents tax credit balances and cumulative tax credit balances.
+Based on projected amount of earned and used tax credits, The table also presents tax credit balance and cumulative tax credit balance.
 The Department also forecasted the amount of investment based on the estimated earned tax credits.